Kirby's Dream Land 2

-Kirby's Dream Land 2 is a side-scrolling platforming video game developed by HAL Laboratory and published by Nintendo for the Game Boy handheld video game console.
+Kirby's Dream Land 2 is a 1995 action-platform game developed by HAL Laboratory and published by Nintendo for the Game Boy handheld video game console.
 It was released in Japan on March 21, 1995, in North America on May 1, 1995, in Europe on July 31, 1995, and in Australia on November 22, 1995.

 Kirby's Dream Land 2 continues the adventures of Kirby from Kirby's Dream Land and Kirby's Adventure, adding three animal friends to aid Kirby in battle.
 It can be played on the Super Game Boy, and gives slight changes to the game, such as adding a custom color scheme, a special game border, and a few new sound effects.

 The game was re-released on the 3DS's Virtual Console in Japan on February 15, 2012, in PAL regions on May 17, 2012, and in North America on August 1, 2013.
-Kirby's Dream Land 2 is also included in the Kirby 20th Anniversary Wii disc Kirby's Dream Collection.
+Kirby's Dream Land 2 is also included in Kirby's Dream Collection for the Wii.

 Plot

 The plot follows Kirby, a resident of Dream Land.
 The Rainbow Bridges that connect the seven Rainbow Islands have been stolen by an evil force called Dark Matter, who has possessed King Dedede, intent on conquering Dream Land.
-Kirby sets out to defeat Dark Matter, accompanied by three new animal friends.
-After traveling through seven different islands, Kirby reaches the possessed King Dedede and defeats him.
+Kirby sets out to defeat Dark Matter, accompanied by three new animal friends, Rick the hamster, Kine the fish, and Coo the owl.
+After traveling through across the Rainbow Islands, Kirby reaches the possessed King Dedede and defeats him.
 If the player had previously collected all seven Rainbow Drops from each of the islands, they form into the Rainbow Sword and exorcise Dark Matter from the defeated Dedede.
 Holding the mystic object, Kirby follows Dark Matter in a final showdown.
 He defeats Dark Matter and uses the sword to create a new rainbow, thus restoring peace to Dream Land.